 Susan Leslie DuBois

 Doug is a Program Analyst with the federal government with over 20 years experience.
 He currently works with GSA to increase small business participation in government contracting.
 Doug also served on the Board of Directors for the National Organization for Albinism and Hypopigmentation from 2006 – 2012.
-He loves music, reading, following sports with his son and coaching basketball.
+He loves music, reading, traveling and following sports with his son.

 Mary could be called the most useful person in Asante Mariamu, as she is a teacher of the visually impaired, and a Certified Orientation and Mobility Instructor for Fairfax County Public Schools and Columbia Lighthouse for the Blind.
 A shared passion for the field brought her to Asante Mariamu, and Kabanga School in Tanzania.
 She is active in her church, Westminster Presbyterian and is part of a Hawaiian dance ensemble.